tomaz/appledoc/Readme.markdown

 *	`DoxygenConfigFile` (String): `--doxyfile`
 *	`CreateXHTML` (Boolean): `--xhtml`
 *	`CreateDocSet` (Boolean): `--docset`
+*	`XHTMLUseBorderedExamples` (Boolean): `--xhtml-bordered-issues` can be used to set XHTMLUseBorderedExamples, XHTMLUseBorderedWarnings and XHTMLUseBorderedBugs in one setting.
+There is no way to specify each separately over command line.
+There's also no way to specify all three with a single setting in global parameters.
+*	`XHTMLUseBorderedWarnings` (Boolean): see previous item.
+*	`XHTMLUseBorderedBugs` (Boolean): see previous item.
 *	`DocSetBundleID` (String): `--docid`
 *	`DocSetBundleFeed` (String): `--docfeed`
 *	`DocSetSourcePlist` (String): `--docplist`